ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

 ## What’s new in Compliance Manager (Preview)

-- **Integration with Microsoft Secure Score**: Compliance Manager supports integration with [Microsoft Secure Score](microsoft-secure-score.md) by mapping customer-managed Actions to almost 100 Secure Score actions.
-When you complete a mapped action in Secure Score, the corresponding Compliance Manager Action automatically completes.
+- **Integration with Microsoft Secure Score**: Compliance Manager supports integration with [Microsoft Secure Score](microsoft-secure-score.md) by mapping customer-managed Actions to more than 50 Secure Score actions.
+When you complete a mapped action in Secure Score, the corresponding Compliance Manager Action is automatically updated.

-- **Templates**: In addition to the standard Assessment templates available in previous versions, Compliance Manager now supports importing custom templates from Excel workbooks.
+- **Import custom Assessments**: In addition to built-in Assessments, Compliance Manager now supports importing custom Assessments, enabling you to create custom assessments for any product or service and any standard or regulation.

-- **Actions Items**: Action Items are now individual items and most include telemetry collection from the Microsoft Secure Score Graph API.
+- **Actions Items**: Action Items are now individual items and many include telemetry collection from the Microsoft Secure Score Graph API.
 Where possible, technical action recommendations now have links to the applicable configuration page in the Office 365 service.

-- **Ownership**: A responsible party is defined for Controls and Action Items as an Owner, mirroring the Responsible Party in Microsoft Trust Tools.
-One or more people or teams are assigned responsibility for Control implementation.

 - **Dimensions**: New metadata for Action Items that allows configuring custom pivots for filters.

-- **Compliance Score**: The methodology has changed to support syncing with Microsoft Secure Score.
+- **Updated Compliance Score**: The methodology has changed to support syncing with Microsoft Secure Score.
 The scoring system removes the Microsoft-managed control credits and focuses solely on the completion of customer-managed controls.
-Multiple dimensions are used to calculate the score on a per-action basis.
-Compliance score data is a requirement for each template and Assessment.

-- **In-scope Services**: In-scope Services are added to the data schema and are a requirement for each template and Assessment.

-- **Separate Excel workbooks**: Each template and Assessment have independent Excel workbooks with six tabs for easier mapping across multiple standards.
-The new tabs are:

-    - Template-Assessment
-    - Controls
-    - Actions
-    - Ownership
-    - Dimensions
-    - Microsoft

 ## Known issues in Compliance Manager (Preview)